A Guide to Sun Protection & Anti-Aging: Cruelty-Free Sunscreens for Oily Skin

 What Protects Skin from UV Radiation?

-These ingredients shield oily skin from damage, prevent aging, and maintain a matte finish without clogging pores.
-Look for sunscreens with dual-action ingredients:
+These ingredients shield skin from damage, prevent aging, and maintain a matte finish without clogging pores.
+Sunscreens with dual-action ingredients are the ones to go:

 - Zinc oxide (physical UV blocker + anti-inflammatory)